 It indicates the luminous intensity around the light bulb.
-This light bulb has the same light diagram for the C0-C180 as for the C90-C270 plane since it has symmetry over 360 degrees.
-It produces a very focused beam.
+This light bulb has an almost identical light diagram for the C0-C180 plane (in length direction of the tube) than for the C90-C270 plane (perpendicular to the length direction).
+The beam of light produced is quite common for Tube Lights.